ldv-klever/klever/docs/verifying_new_program.rst

 * *memory safety*

 *empty* is intended for getting code coverage, i.e. code reachable with a given environment model.
-It does not reveal any issues in target modules of Simple OS.
+It does not reveal any issues in target modules of Simple\ OS.

-*kernel:resource* represents checks for correct usage of kernel resource API.
+*kernel:resource* represents checks for correct usage of the kernel resource API.
 This requirements specification refers model :term:`$KLEVER_SRC`:file:`/presets/jobs/specifications/simpleos/kernel/resource.c`: